Can Jamaican black castor oil actually help regrow hair and stop hair loss?

 Cold-pressed Castor Oil is a natural oil with a pale yellow color and no smell.

-The clear castor oil you’ll find in stores is the result of filtering this natural yellow oil to further lower the iodine content which makes it yellow.
+The clear castor oil you’ll find in stores is the result of filtering this natural yellow oil to further lower the iodine content, making it yellow.

-The higher the purity of the castor oil the lighter color it will be.
+The higher the purity of the castor oil, the lighter the color it will be.

 (Read: 10 reasons to use Castor Oil on the face overnight)